nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/LANDLORD_NAME] [p/PHONE_NUMBER] [a/ADDRESS] [s/ASKING_PRICE] [t/PROPERTY_TYPE]`

-* Edits the buyer at the specified `INDEX`.
+* Edits the landlord at the specified `INDEX`.
 * The index refers to the index number shown in the **displayed property list**.
 * The index must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 p/91234567 s/100000` Edits the seller's phone number and the property's asking price to be `91234567` and `100,000` respectively.
+*  `edit 1 p/91234567 s/100000` Edits the landlord's phone number and the property's asking price to be `91234567` and `100,000` respectively.
-*  `edit 2 n/Betsy Crower` Edits the name of the 2nd property's seller to be `Betsy Crower`.
+*  `edit 2 n/Betsy Crower` Edits the name of the 2nd property's landlord to be `Betsy Crower`.

 ### Locating properties: `find`